Menu Close

 Current Canadian biosimilar biologic policies

-Public and private drug plans are adopting biosimilar policies that affect Canadians living with many disabling and life-threatening chronic diseases, such as inflammatory arthritis, cancer, diabetes, inflammatory bowel disease, multiple sclerosis, Crohn’s disease, and psoriasis.
+Public and private drug plans are adopting biosimilar policies that affect Canadians living with many disabling and life-threatening chronic diseases, such as inflammatory arthritis, cancer, diabetes, inflammatory bowel disease, multiple sclerosis, Crohn’s disease, psoriasis, and age-related macular degeneration.

 For up-to-date information about biosimilars policies for each public drug plan, please visit the websites below: